anjalibhandari16/enhanced-table-component/README.md

 ### Important Dependencies to Install :

-#npm install jspdf jspdf-autotable
+npm install jspdf jspdf-autotable.\
-#npm install react-csv xlsx jspdf jspdf-autotable
+npm install react-csv xlsx jspdf jspdf-autotable.\
-#npm install @mui/icons-material
+npm install @mui/icons-material

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.